wormhole-foundation/xdapp-book/src/dapps/architecture/2_ecosystems.md

 # Ecosystems

-At present, there are 3 ecosystems supported by Wormhole, though the number of ecosystems supported is always growing.
+At present, there are 3 ecosystems supported by Wormhole, though the number of supported ecosystems is always growing.

 ### EVM

 EVM is the most popular ecosystem, and most xDapps will have some support for this platform.
-These contracts are written in Solidity, and are generally a 'jack of all trades' type of computation environment.
+These contracts are written in Solidity, and it is generally a 'jack of all trades' style of computation environment.
 A common strategy for xDapps is to develop one single contract in Solidity, and then deploy that contract to all the supported EVM blockchains.

 Example chains: